Woodpecker: Habitat requirements

-Behaviour
+Behavior

-Most woodpeckers live solitary lives, but their behaviour ranges from highly antisocial species that are aggressive towards their own kind, to species that live in groups.
+Most woodpeckers live solitary lives, but their behavior ranges from highly antisocial species that are aggressive towards their own kind, to species that live in groups.
 Solitary species defend such feeding resources as a termite colony or fruit-laden tree, driving away other conspecifics and returning frequently until the resource is exhausted.
-Aggressive behaviours include bill pointing and jabbing, head shaking, wing flicking, chasing, drumming, and vocalisations.
+Aggressive behaviors include bill pointing and jabbing, head shaking, wing flicking, chasing, drumming, and vocalizations.
 Ritual actions do not usually result in contact, and birds may "freeze" for a while before they resume their dispute.
-The coloured patches may be flouted, and in some instances, these antagonistic behaviours resemble courtship rituals.
+The colored patches may be flouted, and in some instances, these antagonistic behaviors resemble courtship rituals.

 Group-living species tend to be communal group breeders.
 In addition to these species, a number of species may join mixed-species foraging flocks with other insectivorous birds, although they tend to stay at the edges of these groups.
 Joining these flocks allows woodpeckers to decrease their anti-predator vigilance and increase their feeding rate.
 Woodpeckers are diurnal, roosting at night inside holes and crevices.
 In many species the roost will become the nest-site during the breeding season, but in some species they have separate functions; the grey-and-buff woodpecker makes several shallow holes for roosting which are quite distinct from its nesting site.
 Most birds roost alone and will oust intruders from their chosen site, but the Magellanic woodpecker and acorn woodpecker are cooperative roosters.